 Posters & Notices

-You may only display posters and notices on the student notice boards and should ask permission from the Student Guidance Officer to do so.
+You may only display posters and notices on the student notice boards and should ask permission from student services to do so.
 You must not display unauthorised posters on internal or external walls in College.

 You will receive an account for printing which you need to keep topped up to ensure you have sufficient printer credit.
-To top up your printer credit, please go to the Printing Credit link on the homepage of the student portal.
+For help on topping up, your printer credit, please click here (you may need to login).
 Colour printing charges are significantly more than black and white printing charges.

 Please be aware that printing any pages, whether colour or black and white, from a colour printer (printers with a suffix of -COL1 or -COL2) will be charged at the colour printing rate.